-Before configuring Thunderbird, you're going to need to consider how you expect to use Connect/Google Apps.
+Before configuring Thunderbird, you're going to need to consider how you expect to use Connect G Suite.
 If you expect you'll frequently switch clients, we recommend the Standard Configuration.
 Alternatively, if you will primarily use Thunderbird and only rarely use the Google Web or Mobile applications, we recommend our Alternate Configuration.

 Our Standard Configuration is best for accounts that will be used with multiple clients.
-This configuration will result in slightly poorer performance and will increase the time it takes for Thunderbird to synchronize itself with your Google Apps account, because it will need to synchronize the "All Mail" special folder within your Google Apps account.
+This configuration will result in slightly poorer performance and will increase the time it takes for Thunderbird to synchronize itself with your G Suite account, because it will need to synchronize the "All Mail" special folder within your G Suite account.
 This special folder includes any message you've already filed into Thunderbird folders as well as any messages you've archived using the Google web or mobile apps.

 - Launch Thunderbird.
 If this is your first time using Thunderbird you may see the following prompt.
 You can elect to make Thunderbird your default email client.
 If you have already created another email account in Thunderbird, skip to step 3.

 - Click Skip this and use my existing email.

 - If you have configured an email account in Thunderbird before, right-click on your email address at the top of the left column and select Settings (first image).
 Select Add Mail Account... under the Account Actions menu in the lower left hand corner (second image).